DigitalWaters-fi/community/how-tos/introduction_to_bash/bash-tutorial.md

 I can also see my current working directory using the pwd (print working directory) command `pwd`

-In bash, we can use the mkdir (make directory) command to create new folders in our environment.
+In Bash, we can use the mkdir (make directory) command to create new folders in our environment.
 So entereing the command:
 `mkdir one`
 in Terminal will create a new folder called "one" in your persistent or long-term storage.
 This folder called "one" will remain stored in your DIWA DataLab until you delete it: if you quit this server and log back in, it will still be available to you.